 The Capacity Development Program uses compliance data and sanitary survey findings to help identify systems in greatest need of technical assistance.
-DWGPD staff conducts a sanitary survey at each system every three years for community systems and every five years for NTNC and TNC systems.
-In state fiscal year 2023, staff surveyed 156 CWS, 58 NTNC, and 149 TNC systems.
+DWGPD staff conducts a sanitary survey at each system every three years for Community systems and every five years for NTNC and TNC systems.
 During each survey, DWGPD staff reviews the system's compliance with regulatory standards and provides the water system with guidance on how to improve operations and management.
 If the system is identified as needing technical, managerial, and/or financial capacity assistance, the surveyor refers them to the Capacity Development Program.

-Information from capacity determinations for systems applying for DWSRF loans is also used to direct technical assistance to the Program.
-The DWSRF Program Lead completes most of the capacity determinations for loan applicants, while Capacity Development Program staff complete the eligibility determinations related to loans that involve a change in ownership of the water system.
+Information from capacity determinations for systems applying for DWSRF loans is also used to direct systems that need technical and managerial assistance to the Program.
+The DWSRF Program

+Lead completes most of the capacity determinations for loan applicants, while Capacity Development Program staff complete the eligibility determinations related to loans that involve a change in ownership of the water system.
 During the capacity assessment, staff ensures that the improvements project that is being proposed for DWSRF loan funding is designed to address technical deficiencies that have been identified by DWGPD.
 For systems lacking managerial capacity, staff prepares a list of tasks that, if completed, will improve the water system's capacity.
 These tasks are either provided as recommendations to the system, included as a compliance improvements schedule activity within an operating permit, or as a requirement for loan approval or forgiveness.
 The DWSRF Program Lead and/or the Capacity Development Program staff work with systems that request help completing the tasks.